julian-klode/lingolang/docs/permissions.md

 The wildcard exists just as a placeholder for annotation purposes, so merging it with anything should yield the other value.
-For nil permissions, merging them with a nilable permission (a chan, func, interface, map, nil, pointer, or slice permission) yields the other permission:
+For nil permissions, merging them with a nilable permission (a chan, func, interface, map, nil, pointer, or slice permission) yields the other permission.
 \begin{align*}
     merge_\mu(\_, B)    &:= \_ &&& merge_\mu(A, \_)     &:= \_ \\
     merge_\mu(N, nil)   &:= N   &&& merge_\mu(nil, N)   &:= N  & \text{ for all nilable } N \in {\cal P} \text{ and } N = nil